KaneOnPluto/Osu-Reco-Archived/README.md

 # Osu!
-Reco
+Reco (Archived)

 Osu!
 Reco is an open-source desktop application that recommends ranked osu! beatmaps based on a player’s global rank and selected game mode.

 Instead of relying on a simple logarithmic approximation, the application uses a custom piecewise difficulty model designed to better reflect real player progression.
 Beatmaps are fetched directly from the official osu!
 API v2 and displayed in a clean, card-based interface with cover images.

-There are many issues with this app since I'm new to python, feel free to help out and teach me more, or don't, I'll keep working on it!
+There are many issues with this app since I'm new to python, feel free to help out and teach me more.

 ---